You: Alexa?

 Output Volts:

-The moving coil cartridge has a smaller size of wired coils at the end of the cantilever which makes the MC cartridges very less sensitive to the movements thus, making the MC cartridge output less voltage as compared to moving magnet cartridges.
+The moving coil cartridge has a smaller size of wired coils at the end of the cantilever which makes the MC cartridges very less sensitive to the movements thus, making the MC cartridge output less voltage than moving magnet cartridges.

 The moving magnet cartridge outputs between 0.003 V to 0.006 V or 3-6 mV depending on the variant you are using.